MacDonald House bombing

+Background

+Indonesia–Malaysia confrontation

-During this period, Indonesia openly opposed the formation of Malaysia, perceiving in its view that it was merely a neo-colonial state, especially for the British.
+The Indonesia–Malaysia confrontation (also called the Konfrontasi) was a conflict between Indonesia and Malaysia that took place between 1963 and 1966.
+The Konfrontasi was started by Indonesia since it opposed the formation of Malaysia, perceiving it to be a "neo-colonial project" for the British.
 Indonesian saboteurs mounted a campaign of terror in Singapore, then a major state and city within Malaysia.
 There were a total of 37 bombings from 1963 to 1966.
-They were trained to attack military installations and public utilities.
+The saboteurs were trained to attack military installations and public utilities.
 However, when the saboteurs failed in their attempts to attack these installations that were heavily guarded, they set off bombs indiscriminately to create panic and disrupt life in Singapore as well as in Malaysia.

 By 1964, bomb explosions became frequent.
 To help the police and army defend Singapore from these attacks, a volunteer force was set up.
 More than 10,000 people signed up as volunteers.
-Community Centers served as bases for the volunteers to patrol their neighbourhoods.
+Community centers served as bases for the volunteers to patrol their neighbourhoods.
 In schools, students underwent bomb drills.
 The government also warned Singaporeans not to handle any suspicious-looking parcels in the buildings or along streets.
 Despite the efforts of the British, small groups of saboteurs managed to infiltrate the island and plant bombs.
 By March 1965, a total of 29 bombs had been set off in Singapore.